mbogochow/simple-site-framework/README.md

 - `name`: An identifier for data.
 This will be the name assigned to the data for page creation.
 - `filename`: The name of the file to load.
 - `filetype`: The type of the file.
 If this field is not given, then it will attempt to figure out the file type from the file extension of file given in `filename`.
-Currently, only supports XML files.
+Currently, supports XML and Markdown.

 For XML files, the system uses [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) to create a JS object from the xml file, so at page creation, this `data-files` array: